- Home

 - Install CO alarms (listed by an independent testing laboratory) inside your home to provide early warning of accumulating CO.

-- Test CO alarms at least once a month, and replace CO alarms according to the manufacturer's instructions.
+- Test CO alarms at least once a month and replace CO alarms according to the manufacturer's instructions.

-- Dial 911 and leave the home if anyone is feeling ill.
+- When the detector goes off, dial 911 and leave the home if anyone is feeling ill.

-- If the alarm sounds and nobody has any signs of carbon monoxide poisoning you should contact the gas company or provider in your area to have a service technician check your home CO levels.
+- If the alarm sounds and nobody has any signs of carbon monoxide poisoning, you should contact the gas company or provider in your area to have a service technician check your home CO levels.
 You should leave the home until you know the carbon monoxide levels have been checked and determined to be normal.

 - Know the difference between the sound of the smoke alarms and the sound of the CO alarms.

 - Understand that there are different types of fires and different types of fire extinguishers.
-You can get a Multi-purpose extinguisher for home use.
+You can get a multi-purpose extinguisher for home use.

 - Pull the pin.